Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Conclusion and Discussion

 \subsection{Persistence in the Locus Coeruleus}

-We performed an evaluation of the persistence mechanism with a cube in Figure \ref{fig:sim_persist}.
-To do so, we selected the skills \textit{push up} and \textit{pull down} then replayed samples from the forwards models in the experiment (section \ref{res}).
-Once a goal is selected for learning, the robot performs four trials without success before receiving a sample.
-The purpose of this simulation is to observe the evolution of various neural dynamics in case of a short persistence with no error inhibition (left column in figure \ref{app:persistence}) and for a short persistence with error inhibition (right column).
-In the first case, the skill with the highest error is selected and quickly see a rise of learning progress (LP).
-At the beginning, the threshold activation is significantly lower when the error remains high.
-This is due to the inhibition received from the goal error memory trace (Figure \ref{fig:persist}).
-Without inhibition, this node has a resting level of -1 and would need 3 trials before the excitation from the transient action node causes a supra-threshold peak of activation.
-Then, a significant error will increase the number of attempts to learn a skill.
+We evaluated the persistence mechanism with a cube in Figure \ref{fig:sim_persist}.
+To do so, we selected the goals \textit{push up} and \textit{pull down}, then replayed samples from the respective forward models in the experiment (Section \ref{res}).
+Once a goal is selected, the robot performs four trials without success before receiving a sample.
+The purpose of this simulation is to observe the evolution of various neural dynamics in the case of a short persistence with no error inhibition (left column in figure \ref{fig:sim_persist}) and for a short persistence with error inhibition (right column).
+In the first case, the goal with the highest error is selected, and a rise in learning progress (LP) is quickly seen.
+At first, the threshold activation is significantly lower when the error remains high.
+This is due to the inhibition received from the goal error MT.
+Without inhibition, this node has a resting level of -1 and would need 3 trials before excitation from the transient action node causes a suprathreshold peak of activation.
+Then, a significant error will increase the number of attempts to learn a goal.

-The second condition introduces the inhibition coming from the attempts memory trace.
-Its role is to avoid select a skill whose error remains high without generating a learning progress.
-In this case, the \textit{push up} skill is first selected for learning but fail to lower the error.
-At time $\approx$ 40s, the \textit{pull down} skill is selected and create a learning progress rise which will determine the engagement of the robot to learn that goal.
-When the first skill has been mastered, the robot can pursue the learning of \textit{push up}.
-The tonic activation in both cases represent a stimulus raise in the habituation mechanism (object selection NF) to drive the robot into exploration.
+The second condition introduces inhibition from the attempts memory trace.
+Its role is to avoid selecting a goal whose error remains high without generating learning progress.
+In this case, the \textit{push up} goal is selected first for learning, but fails to lower the error.
+At time $\approx$ 40s, the \textit{pull down} goal is selected and creates a rise in learning progress, which will determine the robot's engagement in learning that goal.
+When the first goal has been mastered, the robot can continue learning \textit{push up}.